ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

 improve security testing tools and automation processes.

 > **Combine the information from the paper with the introduction of this
-> exercise, and write an essay of one or two A4 pages (around 400-800 words)
+> exercise, and write an essay of single A4 page (around 400 words)
 > _about the importance of thinking models and technical expertice in cyber
 > security testing_.
 Argumenting counts more than the word count.**